 - MMT : Prepare the proposals using the LaTeX template available in the Telescope Proposals page of the university of Arizona.

 - Make sure that you use most recent version of the template (v1.35)

 - MMT : The Scientific Justification section should not exceed 3 pages, including figures and references.
 The Experimental Design section must be at most one page.
 Otherwise, follow this guidelines.
 The size of the resulting pdf file should not exceed 10 Mbyte.

 - Proposals for MMT observation should be submitted using the web form at kgmt-sp.appspot.com.

 - Fill in the K-GMT Science Program web submission form (which includes a consent to the K-GMT Science Program guideline), attach the pdf copy of the proposal, and submit.

-- You should receive an email acknowledgment.
-Please contact us if you do not receive it within a few working days.
+- Upon the submission of your proposal, you should receive an email acknowledgment.
+Please contact us if you did not receive it within a few working days.

 This web form is only supported with modern browser, e.g., IE10, google chrome, firefox, safari, opera, etc.